Recipe by Barilla

 Liked how easy this was to make.
 A simple & tasty comfort food.
 As others have recommended; I agree sautéing an onion and adding herbs.
 My husband is not a soup kind of guy- but intentionally asked me to save this recipe!
 It's a keeper!

-This was NOT a bland soup if you followed the recipe.
+This was NOT a bland soup.
 Earthy mushrooms, garlicky, I used Hot Italian sausage...stick to your ribs meal.
 Would make again!

 I used hot italian sausage for a little extra zing and added another can of beans per suggestion by another reviewer.
 Also added a little extra seasoning as some reviewers said it was bland.
 I was going to try adding some spinach as another reviewer did, but forgot to buy it while I was at the store.
 I think it would add to the health value and color factor.
 I was unable to fing the gluten-free elbows, so used some extra fiber shells.
 Over all this was good; I still felt like it was missing a little something.